 For more about our work on Safeguarding Child Victims of Trafficking Across England, see below;

-What is Child Trafficking (Young People’s Version) – Coming Soon!
+What is Modern Slavery?
+(Young People’s Version) – Coming Soon!

-Please contact Kit-Mei Kong (Anti-Trafficking Manager) on 0207 704 2261/07864650819 (Emergency Contact) or email email@example.com for further information on our services or to discuss a referral.
+Please contact the Anti-Trafficking team on 0207 704 2261/07864650819 (Emergency Contact) or email email@example.com for further information on our services or to discuss a referral.
 You can also download, complete and email the referral documents below if you are ready to make a referral for this service.